jhu-saw/sawSocketStreamer/README.md

 ## Adding the component

-One can create and add the `mtsSocketStreamer` component manually in your `main` C/C++ code but we strongly recommend using the `cisstMultiTask` manager ability to load a configuration file to add and connect components.
+You can create and add the `mtsSocketStreamer` component manually in your `main` C/C++ code but we strongly recommend using the `cisstMultiTask` manager ability to load a configuration file to add and connect components.
 Most cisst/SAW (including dVRK) programs have